Do I need a conveyancing solicitor when transferring equity?

 What if I am also remortgaging?

 You may also be remortgaging the property at the same time as transferring equity.
-Quittance can combine the remortgage and transfer of equity work and our panel of solicitors can act for all UK lenders.
+Quittance can combine the remortgage and transfer of equity work and the panel of solicitors can act for all UK lenders.

 How much does transfer of equity conveyancing cost?

 There is considerably less work involved in transfer equity conveyancing than there is with a sale or purchase.
-Additionally there are fewer disbursements, e.g. full property searches are not required.
+Additionally, there are fewer disbursements, e.g. full property searches are not required.